 Saturday, November 30th, 2:00-5:00PM

-In a grassroots movement launched by author Sherman Alexie, more than 900 authors will be hand-selling their favorite books in independent bookstores around the country.
-On November 30th, as part of the Indies First Movement, George Pelecanos and Natalie Hopkinson will be recommending their favorite titles in Teaching for Change’s Bookstore at Busboys and Poets.
+In a grassroots movement launched by author Sherman Alexie, more than 900 authors handhold their favorite books in independent bookstores around the country on November 30th.
+As part of the Indies First Movement, George Pelecanos and Natalie Hopkinson recommended their favorite titles in Teaching for Change’s Bookstore at Busboys and Poets.
 Read more.

 On November 2, guests enjoyed hot fruit cider, middle eastern pastries, minestrone soup, and great company at Kate Tindle’s 9th annual house party in Alexandria, Virginia for Teaching for Change.
 About 40 people came to learn about and support the work of Teaching for Change.
 In a brief formal presentation, Tindle welcomed the guests with her new hat as board chair.
 She then introduced Teaching for Change executive director Deborah Menkart who shared photos and video highlights… Read more.

 Book Review by Derrick Weston Brown